China's first quarter smartphone sales may halve due to coronavirus - analysts | MarketScreener

 Canalys expects China's smartphone shipments to halve in the first quarter from a year ago, while IDC, another research firm that tracks the tech sector, forecasts a 30% drop.

-Apple Inc said last week it is extending its retail store closures in China and has yet to finalise opening dates, as Foxconn, which assembles iPhones, struggles to fully resume factories.
+Apple Inc said last week it is extending its retail store closures in China and has yet to finalise opening dates, as Foxconn, which assembles iPhones, struggles to fully resume work.

-Foxconn received government approval on Monday to resume production at a plant in the city of Zhenghzou, but its major plant in Shenzhen remain unopened.
-[L4N2AA0F1]
+Foxconn received government approval on Monday to resume production at a plant in the city of Zhenghzou, and reopened a major plant in the southern city of Shenzhen.
+But many others of its factories have yet to resume operation.

 Huawei, China's biggest smartphone vendor, said its manufacturing capacity is "running normally" without specifying further.
 But like many other local peers, Huawei relies heavily on third-party manufacturers for production.